-Proposals must be routed via WISPER and are due to the CALS Research Division by Tuesday, January 7, 2020.
+Proposals must be routed via WISPER and are due to the WI Corn Promotion Board by January 10, 2020.
 Please contact Michell Sass ahead of the deadline if you intend to submit.
-All proposals will be submitted to the Sponsor as a group.
+All proposals will be submitted to the Sponsor as a group by CA:LS.

 The Wisconsin Corn Promotion Board (WCPB), with the help of the Wisconsin Corn Growers Association (WCGA), is seeking proposals for the Grow-Discover Research Program to fund projects that meet research criteria that will add value to the corn industry.
 Research is important in advancing technology, increasing profitability, improving environmental practices and developing new markets and uses for Wisconsin corn farmers.

 Wisconsin Corn serves the state’s corn growers through the Wisconsin Corn Promotion Board (WCPB) and Wisconsin Corn Growers Association (WCGA).
 The WCPB utilizes checkoff funds to develop and defend markets, fund research and provide education